-Eat bird food for breakfast with this warm cinnamon quinoa breakfast bowl.
-Loaded with fresh fruit, cacao nibs and a maple syrup drizzle this bowl is the perfect start to your day.
+Serve quinoa for breakfast with this warm fruity quinoa breakfast bowl.
+Loaded with fresh fruit, cacao nibs and a maple syrup drizzle, this bowl is the perfect start to your day.
 Vegan and gluten-free.

-In other news, I CAN NOT wait to share all about my trip to Tulum.
+Oh my goodness, I CAN NOT wait to share my Tulum Travel Guide with you.
 I’m working on the full recap now, but in the meantime I have this cinnamon quinoa breakfast bowl recipe to share that was inspired by my trip.

 So happy I did because it was amazing — warm cinnamon-spiked quinoa with tons of fresh tropical fruit, ginger, crunchy cacao nibs and a hint of sweetness.
 One bite and I knew I’d be recreating the bowl at home.